 An independent roof inspector can evaluate the integrity and condition of the roof before and after the installation.
-You and your roofing contractor will have an unbiased evaluation as to the scope of the job and the quality of the installation.
+This gives both homeowners and their roofing contractors an unbiased evaluation of the scope of the job and the quality of the installation.

 References and Reputability

-Some Due Diligence Tips For Homeowners
+Due Diligence Tips for Homeowners

 Look at websites you trust that post ratings and reviews of contractors.
 You also can check out a contractor's online reputation by searching for their company's name with words like “scam,” “rip-off,” or “complaint.”

 Additionally, you’ll want to be wary of things like extremely low bids and / or poor communication.
 For example, if a roofing contractor isn’t responsive during the bidding process, it’s not likely that communication will improve once the project starts.

 Once you’ve selected a reputable roofing contractor some basic best business practices apply, such as establishing a firm timeline for the job progress and completion with allowances for unavoidable weather delays.

 When choosing a contractor that installs DECRA Metal Roofing, be sure to ask questions about their experience, skillset and references.
 They should also be able to clearly and effectively educate you on the benefits of DECRA products, such as:

 - Design versatility and the ability to replicate nearly any traditional roofing material.

 - Durability and protection from the elements.